Fungi Plus Bacteria in Your Garden

 The fungi collect more nutrients and water from the soil in exchange for the sugar they need to live and grow.
 They extend long threads called hyphae that transport phosphorus and other nutrients into the plant roots.
 It also enables plants to use water more efficiently and resist pests.

-Below are the four basic forms of bacteria.
+Below are the four primary forms of bacteria.

-Decomposing bacteria are essential in stopping or retaining nutrients in their cells, thus preventing the loss of nutrients, such as nitrogen, from the rooting zone.
+Decomposing bacteria is essential in stopping or retaining nutrients in their cells, thus preventing the loss of nutrients, such as nitrogen, from the rooting zone.

-The second form of bacteria is the mutualist that forms partnerships with plants.
+The second form of bacteria is mutualism, which forms partnerships with plants.
 The most well-known of these are the nitrogen-fixing bacteria.

 Pathogens compose the third group.
-Pathogens cause most of the fatal diseases in both plant and animal illnesses.
+Pathogens cause most fatal diseases in both plants and animals illnesses.

-The fourth group is lithotroph (literally meaning rock eaters) or chemoautotrophs (which can synthesize all the organic compounds they need from inorganic raw materials in the absence of sunlight).
-They obtain their energy from nitrogen, sulfur, iron, or hydrogen instead of from carbon compounds.
+The fourth group is lithotrophs (meaning rock eaters) or chemoautotrophs (which can synthesize all the organic compounds they need from inorganic raw materials without sunlight).
+They obtain energy from nitrogen, sulfur, iron, or hydrogen instead of carbon compounds.

-Certain soil bacteria strains have an anti-fungal activity that inhibits some plant pathogens (a disease-causing organism).
-Those strains can increase plant growth in several ways.
-They may produce a compound that inhibits pathogens’ growth or reduces invasion of the plant by a pathogen.
+Certain soil bacteria strains have an anti-fungal activity that inhibits some plant pathogens (disease-causing organisms).
+As a result, those strains can increase plant growth in several ways.
+They may produce a compound that inhibits pathogens’ growth or reduces plant invasion by a pathogen.
 They may also make growth factors that directly increase plant growth.

 With all this information, you can promote the growth of good fungi and bacteria.
-It has taken a while to develop the correct balance and habitat for our garden system.
+Unfortunately, developing our garden system’s correct balance and habitat has taken a while.

-I have developed a unique blend of organic teas to stock your garden with an abundance of fungi and bacteria that promotes healthy, disease-resistant plants.
+I have developed a unique blend of organic teas to stock your garden with abundant fungi and bacteria that promote healthy, disease-resistant plants.